jyu23333/325-Midterm/README.md

 The Notebook for analysis in available in the `notebook` folder.

-No external installations are required,only google collab
+No external installations are required, only google collab

 # Data
 This folder contains all the data was used in the notebook